|

 They

-they never could see.
-In classic movies the action, violence and danger is usually not just more real, but all around us, everywhere.
+the action, violence and danger is usually not just more real, but all around us, everywhere.
+A bird may swoop down and attack, a drunken lout might lurch

-country might start a war on a Sunday morning that will continue for years.
+across a bar room to attack just because you are in his line of sight, a country might start a war on a Sunday morning that will continue for years.

-Then also, most films today go in for "shock" over "suspense".
-Shock is a villain bursting out of the closet, knife
+Also, most films today go for "shock" over "suspense".
+Shock is a villain bursting out of the closet, knife in hand.
+Suspense is knowing

-in hand.
-Suspense is knowing the villain is there waiting, as the innocent walks up to the house, checks the mail, and casually walks
+the villain is there waiting, as the innocent walks up to the house, checks the mail, and casually walks into the room where the villain lays in wait.

-into the room where the villain lays in wait.
-Both shock and suspense have their place, but suspense gives you that ants-in-your-pants
+Both shock and suspense have their place, but suspense gives you that creepy ants-in-your-pants feeling for a more sustained amount of time than the instant of

-The word "noir" alone means something dark and not good is going on!
+shock does.
+Film noir can almost be described as constant creeping suspense.
+The word "noir" alone means that something dark and not good is going on!

 Lynn Bari,